 When building a new workflow, always consider how you can customize it to suit your or your customers’ needs.

 A workflow diagram is a simple visual representation of how the work flows.
 You can do this online or on paper.

 This diagram represents a workflow for approving new web content, like a blog post.
 Visualizing the workflow in this diagram helps highlight the phases and conditional steps.

 Often, illustrating the process’s workflow can help clarify which steps may not be necessary, or how to boost efficiency.

 What are the 3 basic components of workflow?

 The three primary components of a workflow are input, transformation, and output.

 - Input: staff, materials, equipment, and other resources necessary to reach the goal.

-- Transformation or process: the rules, directions, and steps needed to change the input into the desired output.
+- Transformation or process: the pre-defined rules, directions, and steps needed to change the input into the desired output.

 - Output: the deliverables, whether it’s a physical product, service, or even a trained employee.

 With a clear overview, you can start optimizing processes and make decisions about standardizing and automating tasks within the workflow.

 The top 7 benefits of a standardized workflow